ember-fastboot/ember-cli-fastboot/README.md

 fetching models, which we intended to support, but doesn't work at present.

-### No `index.html`

-Built apps evaluated traditionally in the browser render your `application` template into the document body you supply in `app/index.html`.

-Currently, FastBoot just renders your app with the `application` template's `<div>` as the root element.
-Fortunately browsers are resilient to this, but it's an obvious oversight we'll fix shortly.

 ### No JavaScript Served

 Right now, this is only useful for creating an HTML representation of